• 9 mins read

 • Functions allowing to define the inverse function in a strictly defined range of operating values of the System.

-Duplicating the critical function - f(x) using the inverse function finvis presented.
+Duplicating the critical function f(x) using the inverse function finv is shown below:

 fig4

 Figure 4.
-Model of inverse function duplication model
+Model of Inverse Function duplication method

 Random Component Duplication Method